Dr. Lawrence Herman

 Keywords: Racial, disparity, COVID-19, and African American

 Ajumobi I. Racial Disparities in Covid-19 Infection and Outcomes.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2022; 4(3).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.